QuakeMigrate/QuakeMigrate/docs/tutorials/synthetic/0_build-lut.rst

     grid_spec.grid_proj = gproj
     grid_spec.coord_proj = cproj

-Finally, we bring all of these parts together to compute the traveltime grids—that is, for every station, we compute the traveltime from each node in the grid to the position of the station in the grid.
-In this instance, we make use of the NonLinLoc package to compute these traveltimes.
-For more information, please refer to the dedicated lookup table documentation.
+Finally, we bring all of these parts together to compute the traveltime grids—that is, for every station, we compute the traveltime from the position of the station to each node in the grid, for each phase (here P and S).
+In this instance, we make use of the :mod:`NonLinLoc` package to compute these traveltimes.
+For more information, please refer to the dedicated :doc:`lookup table documentation <../lut>`.

 .. code-block:: python